-Only one frigatebird is native to North America and is called the Magnificent Frigatebird.
+Only one frigatebird is native to North America and it is called the Magnificent Frigatebird.
 The Great Frigatebird and the Lesser Frigatebird are both vagrants and have rarely been seen on the continent.
 Frigatebirds in general are dark plumaged seabirds and are identified by their long slender wings and forked tails.

-The frigatebirds are not known to land on water instead, they catch their food off the water surface or dive into the water.
+The frigatebirds are not known to land on water, instead they catch their food off the water surface or dive into the water.
 These tropical bird species are seen in the warmer waters of the various oceans around the world.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.